- 7 hrs ago Easy Ways To Make Your Foundation Look Like Second Skin

 - Travel The Matheran Hill Railway: India's Most Scenic Train Journey

 Who wouldn't want to play Holi?
 After all, it's a festival of exuberant colours and maddening celebrations, which brings with it a lot of fun, colours, and joy.
-No doubt, the festival excite us to step out of home and play with the colours to the fullest but it's also our mind that restrains us and reminds us that how harmful it can be to our skin and hair because of the harsh chemicals and toxic agents.
+No doubt, the festival excites us to step out of home and play with the colours to the fullest but it's also our mind that restrains us and reminds us that how harmful it can be to our skin and hair because of the harsh chemicals and toxic agents.
 Also, the struggle of getting these Holi colours off your skin and hair is real.
-We keep on washing our hair and skin over and over again just to get rid of colours but in return we only end up damaging it.
+We keep on washing our hair and skin over and over again just to get rid of colours but in return, we only end up damaging it.

 We also understand that you eagerly wait for the festival to come and just can't escape all the fun but what best one can do is to take some necessary precautions before playing with the colours.
 With the right skin and hair care, you can easily protect your hair and skin from damage.
-Now, if you are looking for the tips, you don't need to go anywhere as we have got you all covered.
+Now, if you are looking for tips, you don't need to go anywhere as we have got you all covered.
 As Holi 2021 is just around the corner, we have come up with some best tips and ways to help you safeguard your skin and hair from Holi colours.
 Take a look.

 Hair Care Tips